You are here: Home » Dictionary

 See lane drop.

-A road with two separate road surfaces side by side, with a central reservation to divide them, usually in the form of a grassed strip or crash barrier.
+A road with two separate road surfaces side by side, physically divided by a central reservation.
 In almost all cases the two carriageways are used to separate traffic moving in different directions.
-It is also known, particularly in the US, as a divided highway.
-Note that the term 'dual carriageway' is not related to the number of lanes a road has.
+Also known, particularly in the US, as a divided highway.
+Note that the term "dual carriageway" means that the road has two carriageways and does not refer to the number of lanes marked on the carriageway.